alf45tar/PedalinoMini/README.md

         - Click “Upload File System Image” under Platform.
 Do not skip this step otherwise the WebUI will not works properly.

 That's all folks.

+> Before any update save configuration, reset to factory default and reload configuration.
+EEPROM can change without any further advice.

 ## USB MIDI